2020 Sessions for Interaction and Engagement

 Duration: Indicate the number of 90-minute sessions your event will require.

 Special Requirements: The iConference typically does not provide funding for SIEs.
 If your proposed event has technical or logistical requirements with budget ramifications, you must articulate them clearly for consideration by the chairs.

 If you have questions or ideas that need help being fleshed out, please feel free to contact the SIE Chairs listed below.

-Questions about Sessions for Interaction and Engagement should be directed to the SIE Chairs listed above.
+Questions about posters submissions should be directed posters co-chairs listed above.

 General questions about the iConference 2020 should be directed to email@example.com

 Questions about the iSchools and the overall Conference series should be sent to iConference Coordinator Clark Heideger.

 SponsorsLearn how you can become an iConference sponsor.

 Papers PublisherAccepted papers will be published in Springer’s Lecture Notes in Computer Science